Conservatives vs. Labour: Housing plans and proposals

 Conservative party

-Although some corners of the Conservative party are in favour of a rent freeze, the current government has rebuffed claims coming from, among others, the Labour party Mayor of London, Sadiq Khan.
+Although some corners of the Conservative party are in favour of a rent freeze, the current government has rebuffed calls for a freeze coming from, among others, the Labour Party Mayor of London, Sadiq Khan.

 Labour party

-There are plenty of vocal proponents of rent controls in the Labour party, including Lisa Nandy, Sadiq Khan and Manchester Mayor Andy Burnham.
+There are plenty of vocal proponents of rent controls in the Labour Party, including Sadiq Khan and Manchester Mayor Andy Burnham.
 However, the party also includes some detractors, such as Shabana Mahmood, a senior MP and Labour’s Campaigns Manager.

 3. Boosting housing supply